WOAI-TV: Programming

 WOAI-TV carries the entire NBC programming schedule.
-However, the station airs several of the network's programs out of pattern: the fourth hour of Today airs on a one-hour delay from 11:00 a.m. to noon, and Late Night With Seth Meyers airs on a half-hour delay (starting at 12:07 a.m.); syndicated programs (as well as San Antonio Living) fill those programs' network-designated timeslots.
+However, the station airs several of the network's programs out of pattern: the fourth hour of Today airs on a one-hour delay from 11 a.m. to noon, and Late Night With Seth Meyers airs on a half-hour delay (starting at 12:07 a.m.); syndicated programs (as well as San Antonio Living) fill those programs' network-designated timeslots.

 Outside of a delay of The CW's One Magnificent Morning block to early Monday mornings, WOAI-DT2 carries the entire CW programming schedule.

-WOAI-TV also produces the hour-long daytime talk show San Antonio Living, which airs weekday mornings at 10:00 a.m.
+WOAI-TV also produces the hour-long daytime talk show San Antonio Living, which airs weekdays at 10 am.
 On August 22, 2010, WOAI-TV announced that it would replace Live! with Regis and Kelly with Rachael Ray on September 13 in an effort to boost ratings for San Antonio Living.
 The announcement sparked controversy with many loyal viewers as Live had connections with San Antonio as original co-host Regis Philbin was a fan of the San Antonio Spurs NBA franchise and San Antonio was showcased during the Fiesta event in a 1991 episode.
-What is now Live with Kelly and Ryan returned to the market on KSAT in September 2011.
+What is now Live with Kelly and Mark returned to the market on KSAT in September 2011.

-The station has aired many San Antonio Spurs games through NBC's broadcast rights with the NBA from 1990 to 2002.
+The station has aired many Spurs games through NBC's broadcast rights with the NBA from 1990 to 2002, and coming back in 2025 starting with a Tuesday night matchup between the Spurs and the Memphis Grizzlies.
 This includes the team's 1999 NBA Finals championship victory.
-WOAI's subchannel 4.2 carries a package of select San Antonio Spurs games, split with KENS-TV and produced by Bally Sports Southwest.
+WOAI's subchannel 4.2 carries a package of select Spurs games, split with KENS-TV and produced by FanDuel Sports Network Southwest.